Coping with my daughter’s FFS Surgery

-Masculine faces are often, but not always, associated with more angular features: a M-shaped hairline, pronounced brow bone, forehead ridges, more distance between the nose and the upper lip, square chin or a flared angled jaw.
-In short, a certain combination of traits are unconsciously identified as male in a glance.
+Masculine faces are often, but not always, associated with more angular features: an M-shaped hairline, pronounced brow bone, forehead ridges, more distance between the nose and the upper lip, square chin or a flared angled jaw.
+In short, a certain combination of traits is unconsciously identified as male in a glance.

 Well, it’s precisely those features that your daughter wants to minimize so that her face looks more feminine, with smoother, rounded lines.
 Yet it is not just about appearances.
 These masculine facial features bother her, possibly causing excruciating dysphoria at times.
 She does not identify with the gender they represent, and suffers being misgendered as a result.

 Imagine being called the wrong name constantly.
 Or being mistaken for someone else everyday.
 How long would you last at school or work if treated with hate or disgust while expected to be a “team member” producing acceptable work?

 Hence, to a trans woman, facial feminization surgery may be extremely important, not only for her well-being, but also her safety.
 It is trans awareness week around the world and tomorrow is, sadly, Trans Day of Remembrance: a time when the 350 victims of transphobia (murdered in 75 countries over the past year) are recognized–an alarming 6% increase in reported mortal violence compared to 2019.
 The trend is worrying as well as the flaws in data because of unreported or improperly recorded incidences due to misgendering.